rfoucard/cra-fast-track/Doc/01-Enacting-Terms.md

 <br/>
 <details>
-  <summary><strong>Article 32 - Conformity assessment procedures for products with digital elements</strong> Manufacturers must assess CRA conformity using Module A, B+C, or H (or EU cybersecurity certification), with stricter routes for Annex III class I/II important products and Annex IV critical products, a public-doc option for open-source in Annex III, and reduced fees for SMEs. </summary>
+  <summary><strong>Article 32 - Conformity assessment procedures for products with digital elements</strong> Manufacturers must assess CRA conformity using <span title="Internal production control: the manufacturer self-assesses and ensures compliance" aria-label="Info" style="cursor:help;">Module A ⓘ</span>, B+C, or H (or EU cybersecurity certification), with stricter routes for Annex III class I/II important products and Annex IV critical products, a public-doc option for open-source in Annex III, and reduced fees for SMEs. </summary>
   <br/>
   <ol>
   <li>